Canon 100D vs Sony RX1R II

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not offer wifi capability.

 The RX1R II is a recent model that features in the current product line-up of Sony.
 In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.

 Review summary: Canon 100D vs Sony RX1R II

-Reasons to prefer the Canon EOS 100D:
+Arguments in favor of the Canon EOS 100D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.